fxckgfw/shadowsocks-wiki/Encryption.md

 - des-cfb
 - idea-cfb
 - rc2-cfb
+- rc4-md5
 - seed-cfb
 - salsa20-ctr

+`rc4-md5` is a safe, fast encryption that use different key per connection.
+It is recommended for OpenWRT routers.

 These methods are legacy and not safe.
 Do not use them:
 - rc4